zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 categories: javascript
 ---

+In this series, I would like to make myself a library that behave like React.
+In this post, I will start with generate DOM from JSX.
+In later posts, I will cover topic such as class, functional component, reconciliation, fiber, concurrent mode and hooks.

-Before we begin, let's review some of the browser API to manipulate DOM node.
+Before we begin, let's review some of browser API to manipulate DOM node.

 # Basic DOM node manipulation